joanms/recipe-database/README.md

 that they can input.
 I considered separate values for the quantities and names of ingredients so that users would input them consistently, but decided against this for three reasons.
 Firstly, it would be very tedious for a user who wanted to copy and paste a list of ingredients from elsewhere.
 Secondly, I might not think of all possible units a user might want to input.
-Thirdly, it wouldn't allow for subsets of ingredients, such as those for sauces, marinades, icing, etc. I also decided against a preset list of allergens, as an exhaustive list of all possible food allergens would be too unwieldy and risk omitting some allergens.
+Thirdly, it wouldn't allow for subsets of ingredients, such as those for sauces, marinades, icing, etc.

 ## UX